 Secondary care is mostly provided by children’s hospitals, while tertiary (highly specialized) care runs through the state university hospitals as well as one private university hospital.
 The training program of residents takes six years and is completed by a final examination.

 Fortunately, the rate of child mortality in children under five years old has fallen significantly in Austria over the past twenty years.
-Essentially, the launch of the Mutter-Kind-Pass (Mother and Child Passport) in 1974 was an important step to reduce infant and child mortality.
+Essentially, the launch of the Mutter-Kind-Pass (Mother and Child Passport) in 1974 was an important step in reducing infant and child mortality.
 However, that rate is still approximately 30% higher than other leading nations and is on par with other German-speaking countries.

 How to access healthcare for your children in Austria

 Luckily, pretty much everyone in Austria has access to medical care and you will receive your European Health Insurance Card (EHIC) when you become a resident.
 Along with your card, a photo ID is all you need to take with you to medical appointments.
-Children and spouses of expats will automatically enroll under the working member’s insurance scheme.
+Children and spouses of expats can get co-insurance with the working member’s insurance scheme.
+Be sure to reach out to your employer; co-insurance of dependent family members does not happen automatically.

 Ordinarily, in urban areas, most parents in Austria tend to contact a pediatrician for medical investigations and treatment of their children.
 However, in rural areas, GPs play a bigger role.
 Importantly, both pediatricians and GPs run the Mutter-Kind-Pass national preventive program.
 This includes routine vaccinations and is free of charge.